Termite tips

 Cleaning up your property

-If you are within an area with termites, you can manage your yard wood to minimize the risk of letting termites get established on your property.
+If you are within a former termite management area, you can manage your yard wood to minimize the risk of termite resurgence on your property.

 • Elevate a shed or dog house on a concrete pad.